OpenNMT/OpenNMT-py/docs/source/examples/Summarization.md

 # Summarization

-Note: The process and results below are presented in our paper `Bottom-Up Abstractive Summarization`.
+Note: The process and results below are presented in the paper `Bottom-Up Abstractive Summarization`.
 Please consider citing it if you follow these instructions.

 ```
 @inproceedings{gehrmann2018bottom,